Search

 While the preschool is at a high point, the committee remains realistic about the challenges ahead.

-“Our goal is simple,” said Theresa.
+“Our goal is simple,” said Teresa.

 “We want to keep developing it for the community, for the children here now, and for those who’ll come after them.”